-Merit maintains a diverse, multi-campus manufacturing footprint in North America, Europe, and Asia, with a global distribution network focused on delivering our products and technologies to our customers.
+Merit maintains a diverse, multi-campus manufacturing footprint in North America, Europe, Asia and Australia, with a global distribution network focused on delivering our products and technologies to our customers.

-We have customers in approximately 123 countries, employ approximately 4600 people globally (of whom approximately 360 are in our Supply Chain) and have approximately 1,749 suppliers, although only a much smaller subset of suppliers provide products or components that are incorporated in Merit’s products.
+We have customers in approximately 123 countries, employ more than 5100 people globally (of whom approximately 360 are in our Supply Chain) and have approximately 1,749 suppliers, although only a much smaller subset of suppliers provide products or components that are incorporated in Merit’s products.
 Details of Merit’s organization and company can be found on https://www.merit.com/investors/annual-report-and-proxy/.

 Merit’s Policies and Business Operations

-Merit works to continually improve its processes of verification, audit, certification, internal accountability, and training to assess and ensure that suppliers comply with Merit’s policies and expectations to respect human rights.
-We engage third-party providers to help with our efforts to promote improvement in this area while retaining management of internal controls and training.
+Merit works to continually improve its processes of verification, audit, certification, internal accountability, and training to assess and ensure that Merit’s employees, and suppliers, comply with Merit’s policies and expectations to respect human rights.

 As a leading medical device company, Merit provides products and technology that make healthcare safer while reducing costs.
-In the UK, the sourcing and procurement organization delivers value by establishing global partnerships and developing new service solutions with our manufacturer suppliers focused on our patient-focused products.
-We work with global suppliers across different fields including businesses with operations in US, Europe, and Asia.
+As a multi-national company, Merit’s sourcing and procurement organization delivers value by establishing global partnerships and developing new service solutions with our manufacturer suppliers focused on our patient-focused products.
+We work with global suppliers across different fields including businesses with operations in US, Europe and Asia.

 Prior to approving suppliers for use, Merit evaluates suppliers for suitability as a Merit business partner.
 Supplier approval activities are based on risk and may include supplier surveys and on-site audits of supplier facilities.
 On-site supplier audits are conducted by Merit employees, for quality assurance purposes.
 The onboarding process for suppliers will begin including an assessment for human trafficking and slavery activity as a critical factor in the selection criteria.

 Controls and Audits

 Merit generally utilizes supply agreements, quality agreements and/or purchase order terms and conditions for controlling relationships with suppliers.
 These agreements include commitments for suppliers to comply with laws and regulations applicable to the service or material provided by the supplier.
 Additionally, through Merit’s annual supplier due diligence relative to conflict minerals regulations in the United States (as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010), Merit conducts country-of-origin inquiries regarding the origin of certain minerals.
 As recognized by the Organization for Economic Co-operation and Development (OECD), the objective of the law is to help companies respect human rights and avoid contributing to conflict through their mineral sourcing practices.
 See: https://www.merit.com/about/conflict-minerals-report/ This annual due diligence on conflict minerals will be expanded to satisfy analogous EU legislation on conflict minerals for EU importers, including any audit requirements.

 Communication and Internal Accountability

 All Merit employees, directors and agents are held accountable for adhering to Merit’s Code of Business Conduct and Ethics in all aspects of business, including dealings with suppliers.
-Employees involved in Purchasing and Supplier Management functions may also be trained on specific responsibilities regarding the corporate social responsibility and labor standards, including any requirements that may arise under customer relationships or the UK Modern Slavery Act and the California Transparency in Supply Chains Act.
+Employees involved in Purchasing and supplier management functions are trained on specific responsibilities regarding the corporate social responsibility and labor standards, including any requirements that may arise under customer relationships or the UK Modern Slavery Act and the California Transparency in Supply Chains Act.

 Our respective policies and codes of conduct provide important guidelines for our interactions with customers, suppliers and other business partners, and one another.
 Our colleagues are encouraged to raise concerns; this includes violations of our code(s) of conduct, our company policies, and the laws of the countries in which we operate.
 We have sophisticated reporting mechanisms in place to collect and relay information regarding potential violations to appropriate company resources for review and follow up action.

 Modern slavery and human trafficking has Merit’s attention and going forward it is Merit’s aim to eradicate modern slavery from its business and supply chain.
 Merit recognizes that eradication of modern slavery is an ongoing and evolving process.
 Merit commits to encouraging labor standards throughout its supply chain that are satisfactory and continually improving.
 Merit will share its progress through its annual statements.

-*This statement was approved by the Board of Directors on 21 July, 2017.
+*This statement was approved by the Board of Directors effective 24 April, 2018.

 Name: Fred Lampropoulos, Chairman of the Board of Directors and CEO